Raw Chef and Sustainable Culture Certificate Program

-We have a much more comprehensive sustainability and lifestyle program!
+We have a much more comprehensive sustainability and lifestyle program.

 Who?
 Professor Sophia is a highly experienced educator who has taught at Columbia University, SVA, and Yale University, among others.
 She has a comprehensive academic background as well as an MA in Waldorf education.
 Teachers at the academy also include experts from around the globe.

-Students need to want to have a fun and exciting learning experience, start making money while studying, have the will to dig out their creativity for awesome healthy vegan and raw vegan dishes and become aware of the global impact everything we do has on planet Earth.
+Students need to want to have a fun and exciting learning experiences, start making money while studying, have the will to dig out their creativity for awesome healthy vegan and raw vegan dishes and become aware of the global impact everything we do has on planet Earth.